lbryio/lbry.tech/documents/contribute.md

 2. **Use the Github Issues search** and check the feature hasn't already been requested.
 Be sure to include closed tickets.
 3. **Consider whether it's feasible** for us to tackle this feature in the next 6-12 months.
 The LBRY team is currently stretched thin just adding basic functionality.
 If this is a nice to have rather than a need, it is probably more clutter than helpful.
 4. **Make a strong case** to convince the project's leaders of the merits of this feature.
 Please provide as much detail and context as possible.
 This means explaining the use case and why it is likely to be common.

+### Discussion and Help

+Sometimes, you may have a problem but an issue isn't appropriate (or you're not sure if it's a real issue).

+Join our [chat](https://chat.lbry.io), our [forum](https://discourse.lbry.io), or another [community](https://lbry.tech/community) and talk to others about it.

 ## Appreciation